jagotu/LosPiratos/README.md

 The game is meant to be played by 3 - 6 teams of 1 - 6 players, who are all in the same room, watching the main game view on a big screen / projector.

 Intended game rules are available in the file [pravidla - Los Piratos de la Casa.pdf](pravidla%20-%20Los%20Piratos%20de%20la%20Casa.pdf), but only in Czech.
 Sorry about that.
-However, you can play around without knowing the exact rules, the UI is pretty expressive. [shit](shit)
+However, you can play around without knowing the exact rules, the UI is pretty expressive.

 ### Localisation